JoshuaPyron/NDCHoloLensDocumentation/Documents/User_Help.md

 In this Menu, you can choose a part to service, step through servicing any part, and toggle visibility on certain parts.

 ## Moving the UI
 In the upper right hand corner of the menu, there should be a small box with a double sided arrow in the center.
 If clicked, the resizer box will turn on.
-The corners (cubes) are used to scale, the spheres are used to rotate, and dragging anywhere else in the box will move.
+The corners (cubes) are used to scale, the spheres are used to rotate, and dragging anywhere else in the box will move the UI.\
 ![alt text](Images/Move_Icon_Black.png "Move Icon")

 ## Sharing